An-n-nie/BankChurnKaggle/README.md

 </div>

-Out of all of the numerical features, age seem to be a good separator for the signal and background rates.
+After applying standard scaling, histograms of all features were plotted to compare their distributions across classes.
+Among the numerical features, **Age** emerged as a particularly strong separator between customers who stayed and those who churned.

 <div align='center'>